gitnex-org/gitnex/CONTRIBUTING.md

 Please take a few minutes to read this document to make the process of contribution more easy and healthy for all involved.

-## Merge Requests
+## Pull Requests
 Patches, enhancements, features are always welcome.
 The MR should focus on the scope of work and avoid many unnecessary commits.
 Please provide as much detail and context as possible to explain the work submitted.

 Please ask if you are not sure about the scope of work to be submitted to avoid waste of time spent on the work.

-**How to submit MR**
+**How to submit MR/PR**
 Fork this repository.
 Pull the forked repository from your namespace to your local machine.
 Create new branch and work on the bug/feature/enhancement you would like to submit.
 Push it to your forked version.
-From there create Merge Request(MR) against **master** branch.
+From there create Pull Request(PR) against **master** branch.

 **IMPORTANT:** By submitting MR, you agree to allow GitNex to license your work under the same license as that used by GitNex.